Peterborough Nene Valley railway station

 Peterborough Nene Valley is a station on the Nene Valley Railway and is the current eastern terminus of the line.
 Situated adjacent to Railworld, the station can be found west of the East Coast Main Line, close to the Junction of London Road and Oundle Road.

 The station was built in 1986 as part of the Nene Valley Railway's Peterborough extension.
 The station is built on its current site because the NVR could not access the original Peterborough East station site.
-The now demolished Peterborough East can be located by the extant railway sheds and platform face close to the (now demolished) Matalan store located on East Station Road off of London Road.
+The now demolished Peterborough East can be located by the extant railway sheds and platform face close to the (now demolished) Matalan store located on East Station Road off London Road.

 Access

 The station provides access to the extreme eastern end of the Nene park, and can be accessed by foot through the Rivergate shopping centre and from Peterborough Town bridge.
-The station is located within an easy Ten minute walk of Peterborough City centre, well known for its historic Norman Cathedral.
+The station is located within a ten minute walk of Peterborough City centre, well known for its historic Norman Cathedral.